awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Change Calendar ]

-[Change Calendar](systems-manager-change-calendar.md), a capability of AWS Systems Manager, helps you set up date and time ranges when actions you specify \(for example, in [Systems Manager Automation](systems-manager-automation.md) runbooks\) may or may not be performed in your Amazon Web Services account\.
+[Change Calendar](systems-manager-change-calendar.md), a capability of AWS Systems Manager, helps you set up date and time ranges when actions you specify \(for example, in [Systems Manager Automation](systems-manager-automation.md) runbooks\) may or may not be performed in your AWS account\.
 In Change Calendar, these ranges are called *events*\.
 When you create a Change Calendar entry, you are creating a [Systems Manager document](sysman-ssm-docs.md) of the type `ChangeCalendar`\.
 In Change Calendar, the document stores [iCalendar 2\.0](https://icalendar.org/) data in plaintext format\.
 Events that you add to the Change Calendar entry become part of the document\.

 ------
 #### [ Maintenance Windows ]